hzi-bifo/AMR_benchmarking/README.md

 **Output**

-- antibiotics: a list of selected antibiotics w.r.t. species.
+- antibiotics: a list of selected antibiotics w.r.t. specified species.
 - ID : matrix of id lists.
 Each list is the id list for an antibiotic, corresponding to antibiotics list.
 - Y: matrix of phenotye lists.
 'Resistant': 1, 'Susceptible': 0.
 Each list is the binary phenotype list for an antibiotic, corresponding to antibiotics list.